CyVerse-learning-materials/learning-center-faq/atmosphere-faq.rst

   .. admonition:: Expand to read more

-CyVerse's 'Visual Interactive Computing Environment <https://learning.cyverse.org/projects/vice/en/latest/>' (VICE) within the Discovery Environment will meet your needs for doing reproducible analyses using single instances.
+CyVerse's `Visual Interactive Computing Environment <https://learning.cyverse.org/projects/vice/en/latest/>`_ (VICE) within the Discovery Environment will meet your needs for doing reproducible analyses using single instances.

 ----